Maozheng6/Multiplex_docker/prediction_phase_for_WSI/wsi_pred_code/readme.md

 To run the prediction of 20x for one slide:

 1) put the parameters in tiles_GPU.txt, and run 'bash run_all_tiles.sh'.
-Make sure the 'RESOLUTION=20x' in run_all_tiles.sh.
+Make sure the 'RESOLUTION=20x' in run_arg.sh.

 Each row in tiles_GPU.txt is a process of running prediction.